Domijuteur/gcsite/README.md

 </p>

 ------
 **OpenAI PHP** for Laravel is a community-maintained PHP API client that allows you to interact with the [Open AI API](https://beta.openai.com/docs/api-reference/introduction).
-If you or your business relies on this pac
+If you or your business relies on this package,